D0nni387/Fragile_Art/README.md

 ## Deployment

-Below is an example of how to deploy this site locally based on using VsCode IDE, deploying to Heroku using Amazon S3 for hosting of static and media files.
+Below is an example of how to deploy this site locally based on using *VsCode IDE*, deploying to Heroku using *Amazon S3* for hosting of static and media files.
 This will allow the site to deploy automatically with commits to the master branch.
 The code can also be run locally.

 ### Deployment Requirements